Adnan-khan04/SpamDetector/README.md

 An interactive **web-based Email Spam Detection UI** that allows users to test emails or messages for spam likelihood.
 The interface communicates with a backend API (`/predict` or `/api/predict`) to classify text as **spam** or **ham** (not spam).
 If the backend is unavailable, it gracefully falls back to a **local heuristic spam detector** — so users can still test and visualize predictions offline.

---> website for to see the output of Spam Detaector. --->> https://spamdetctor.netlify.app/
+--> website link for to see the output of Spam Detaector. --->> https://spamdetctor.netlify.app/